Voytella/awswebsite/README.md

 * Success!
 I followed this tutorial to link the domain to my S3 bucket: https://docs.aws.amazon.com/AmazonS3/latest/userguide/website-hosting-custom-domain-walkthrough.html

+# Creating Template

+* We can use AWS CloudFormation to create deployable templates of AWS configurations.
+I need to create a CloudFormation template that configures S3, Lambda, and Route 53 to deploy a webpage.
+* In the template, the user would be presented with a prompt to choose and purchase a domain.
+The template will then take that single piece of info and generate the rest of the environment with the other services.
+* First thing I need to do is figure out how AWS CloudFormation works, lol!
+  Let's see about starting with a basic tutorial.

 # Known Bugs / Limitations

 * Spaces in folder names breaks things.